-The Appendixes are arranged in two normative appendixes A and B, complemented by an informative appendix C, an index D and several standard-expansion suggestions E through to K, as well as a glossary (appendix L).
+The appendices are arranged in two normative appendices A and B, complemented by an informative appendix C, several standard extension suggestions D through to J, as well as a glossary (appendix K) and an index (appendix L).

-The normative appendixes are integrating part of this specification.
-We strongly recommend the standard expansion suggestions (appendixes E through to K) for implementation.
-These are informative (non-normative) appendixes, however of autonomous character.
+The normative appendices are integrating part of this specification.
+We strongly recommend the standard extension suggestions (appendices D through to J) for implementation.
+These are informative (non-normative) appendices, however of autonomous character.
 Implementations may find different answers to these questions; they will still remain INTERLIS 2 conformant.
 In such a case it is up to the parties involved in the transfer to reach an agreement concerning the specification.
 Most ranges of application will be object of a contract.

-2 Description Language
+2 Description language

-2.1 Syntax Applied
+2.1 Syntax applied